-10.5lb Light Varmint and Heavy Varmint Weight Classes (Including Air Rifles), the forearm of stock must be either convex or flat, maximum 76.2mm (3") or under at its widest point, this can be a specialist stock or via a flat plate attached to the bottom of the stock, any material can be used.
+10.5lb Light Varmint and Heavy Varmint Weight Classes (Including Air Rifles),

+The forearm of stock must be either convex or flat.
+The stock width can be maximum 76.2mm (3").
+The stock must measure 76.2mm for the first 5" of the stock measured from the front end of the stock.
+The remainder of the stock can be of any width.
+The stock can be a specialist stock or via a flat plate attached to the bottom of the stock, any material can be used.
 The bottom of the butt of the stock that comes in contact with rear sandbag must be either convex or flat.
 If flat the bottom of the butt of stock must be 25mm (0.98") or under in width.